 - A. The Early Warning System is designed to detect patterns and trends before the conduct escalates into more serious problems.
 As such, employees must understand that the early warning system is not identical to the disciplinary process.
 Although it is possible that disciplinary action may be taken as the result of evidence that rules and regulations were violated, this is not the sole or even primary intent of the system.
 The primary intent of an early warning system is to address potential problems through the use of appropriate management and supervisory strategies before formal discipline is warranted. - B. Many different measures of employee performance (actions or behaviors) can be regularly examined for patterns or practices that may indicate potential problems.
-These performance measures may include, but are not limited to, the following documented indicators: - 1.
-Internal complaints, whether initiated by another employee or by a member of the public and regardless of outcome; - 2.
-Civil actions filed against an officer, regardless of outcome; - 3.
-Criminal investigations or complaints made against an employee; - 4.
-Any use of force by an officer that is formally determined or adjudicated to have been excessive, unjustified or unreasonable; - 5.
+These performance measures shall include, but are not limited to, the following documented indicators: - 1.
+Internal affairs complaints against an employee, whether initiated by another employee or by a member of the public; - 2.
+Civil actions filed against the officer; - 3.
+Criminal investigations of or criminal complaints against an employee; - 4.
+Any use of force by the officer that is formally determined or adjudicated (for example, by internal affairs or a grand jury) to have been excessive, unjustified, or unreasonable; - 5.
 Domestic violence investigations in which the employee is an alleged subject; - 6.
-An arrest of an employee, including on a driving under the influence charge; - 7.
+An arrest of the employee, including on a driving under the influence charge; - 7.
 Sexual harassment claims against an employee; - 8.
-Vehicular collisions involving an officer that are formally determined to have been the fault of the officer; - 9.
-A positive drug test by an officer; - 10.
+Vehicular collisions involving the officer that are formally determined to have been the fault of the officer; - 9.
+A positive drug test by the officer; - 10.
 Cases or arrests by the officer that are rejected or dismissed by a court; - 11.
 Cases in which evidence obtained by an officer is suppressed by a court; - 12.
 Insubordination by the officer; - 13.
-Neglect of duty by the officer: - 14.
-Vehicular pursuits; - 15.
-Unexpected absences or sick time abuse: - 16.
-Any other indicators, as determined by the agency's chief executive.
+Neglect of duty by the officer; - 14.
+Unexcused absences by the employee; - 15.
+Vehicular pursuits. - C. Generally, three (3) instances of questionable conduct or performance indicators (as listed in section B, above) within a 12-month period would initiate the early warning MILLTOWN POLICE DEPARTMENT Early Warning System Page 2 of 6 system process.

-- C. Generally, three (3) instances of questionable conduct or performance indicators (as listed in section B, above) within a 12-month period would initiate the early warning system process. - D. If one incident triggers multiple performance indicators, that incident shall not be double or triple counted, but instead shall count as only one performance indicator.
+D. If one incident triggers multiple performance indicators, that incident shall not be double or triple counted, but instead shall count as only one performance indicator.